PrOtecting the Tucson Mountains Since 1934

 Pima Prospers 2025

-Pima County's 10-year comprehensive land use plan recently concluded its public comment period.
-Read about our involvement and the final draft to be voted on by county supervisors on October 14, 2025.
+Pima County's 10-year comprehensive land use plan was recently updated.
+Read about our involvement and the final draft approved by county supervisors on October 14, 2025.

 Project Blue STalled